We will save lives by creating transformative, stabilized cellular therapeutics.

-Cellphire is collaborating with U.S. government research agencies, universities, blood centers, and industry partners to advance the development of novel platelet-based therapeutics for a range of applications from the treatment of acute and chronic bleeding to drug delivery and regenerative medicine.
+Cellphire collaborators include scientific and clinical leaders in our space, including the U.S. government research agencies, research universities, leading medical centers and blood centers, and industry partners to advance the development of novel cellular therapeutics.
+Applications include the treatment of acute and chronic bleeding, improved imaging, and regenerative medicine.

 • Biomedical Advanced Research and Development Authority (BARDA)

 • United States Special Operations Command (USSOCOM)